 - 2 – 3 years of progressive information technology experience in workstation/client support.

-- Experience with Microsoft Active Directory, Group Policy, Microsoft Exchange, LDAP authentication, and VMWare VM/VDI deployments.
+- Familiarity with Microsoft Active Directory, Group Policy, Microsoft Exchange, LDAP authentication, and VMWare VM/VDI deployments.

 - Experience in a higher education setting.

-- The position requires working irregular hours including both weekends and evenings.
+- The position may require working irregular hours including both weekends and evenings.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.

 Please include the following documents with your application:

 The University of Denver is committed to enhancing the diversity of its faculty and staff.
 We are an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment regardless of age, race, color, national origin, religion, sex, sexual orientation, gender identity, disability, military/ veteran status or any other status protected by law.